citp/privacy-policy-historical/e/en/enj/enjoydressup.com.md

 **www.EnjoyDresup.com** implemented the following Google Analytics features based on Display Advertising: Google Analytics Demographics and Interest Reporting.

-You can opt-out of Google Analytics for Display Advertising and customize Google Display Network ads using the [Ads Settings](https://www.google.com/settings/ads "Ads Settings").
+You can opt-out of Google Analytics for Display Advertising and customize Google Display Network ads using the [Ads Settings](http://www.networkadvertising.org/choices/ "Ads Settings").

-We only collect personal information from registered members.
-Visitors are required to be 13 years or older to register.
+We do not collect any personal information from our visitors .
+Visitors are required to be 13 years or older to play the games on enjoydressup.com.
 If not they must be accompanied by a parent or guardian who is directly supervising them.
-If you are not 13 years of age, have your parents review these Terms of Use and help you register.
-During the registration we collect a full name, valid e-mail address, birth date, gender and country.
-Additionally, when visitors come to our site, we automatically collect some non-personally identifiable "computer" information, such :
+If you are not 13 years of age, have your parents review these Terms of Use.
+When visitors come to our site, we automatically collect some non-personally identifiable "computer" information, such :

   * Your Internet protocol address.
   * The kind of browser or computer you use.